10 Plants Toxic to Dogs: The Silent Threat in Your Garden

 Aloe vera is popular among plant lovers.
 The plant requires little in the way of maintenance, has medicinal properties, and is an exotic addition to any indoor or outdoor garden.

-Unfortunately, aloe is among the many plants that are toxic to dogs.
+Unfortunately, aloe is among the many plants toxic to dogs.
 The gel of the aloe plant, which people value for its soothing benefits, contains chemical components that make the plant toxic to dogs when consumed.

 A dog that has ingested aloe will demonstrate symptoms such as lethargy and an upset stomach, including vomiting and diarrhea.
 If you decide to bring this plant into your home, keep it somewhere inaccessible to your dog.